DDReg pharma

 Overview

-A drug is authorized by an agency only when it demonstrates a positive risk-benefit balance or safety profile for the target population.
+A drug is authorized by an agency only when it demonstrates a positive risk management-benefit balance or safety profile for the target population.
 It is a key component of Pharmacovigilance (PV) to safeguard public health.
-However, information on drug safety gathered from clinical trials is limited and, at times, not relevant to the larger population that shall consume the drug once it has been marketed.
+However, information on drug safety gathered from monitoring clinical trials is limited and, at times, not relevant to the larger population that shall consume the drug once it has been marketed.
 Consequently, information available at the time of approval is usually sufficient only to provide a preliminary assessment of the balance between benefit and risk.
 Thus, Regulatory Authorities have mandated the submission of a Risk Management Plan as part of drug safety surveillance.

 What is a Risk Management Plan?